TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - **EC2 Pricing**-
 	- **On-demand**- pay for duration that instance runs for- ideal for short term and irregular workloads that cant be interrupted, utilise unused capacity at a discounted rate.
 No long-term commitment or upfront paments
 		- high cost that other models but offers flexibility without upfront costs
+		- eg best for 3 months that is uninterruptible
 	- **Savings plan**- low prices on EC2 usage for a commitment to consistent amount of usage- reduce your EC2 instance cost when making hourly spend commitment to instance family and region for 1-3 year planb, enter contract to get discounted rate
 		- savings up to 72% on compute usage
 		- good for flexible workloads with predictable usage patterns
 	- **Reserved Instances (RIs)**- predictable usage and steady-state workloads- good for when you know the amount of usage and type, covered for 1 year or 3 year.
 Pay up front and reserve for one or 3 year
+		- all updront payment for 1 year term
 		- on-etime or partial upfront payment for significant discount compared to on-demand pricing
-		- Standard RIs- provide most significant savings
+		- **Standard RIs**- provide most significant savings
-		- Convertible RIs- allows changing instance types and families
+		- **Convertible RIs**- allows changing instance types and families
 		- 75% discount compared to on-demand pricing
 		- Can be shared across multiple accounts within AWS Organisation maximising utilisation and cost savings
 	- **Spot instances**- request for spare EC2 computing capacity- 90% off compared to on-0demand price- AWS can reclaim the service anytime
+		- adjusts price based on supply and demand of EC2 instances
 		- suitable for flexible workloads that can be interrupted, like batch processing, data anlysis and CI/CD
 	- **Dedicated hosts**- pay for physical host that is fully dedicated to running instance- pay by the hour for the instances that run on single-tenant hardware
 		- control over the underyling hardware